Create Redmine issues via email

 The only thing about a gmail account is that we share this Redmine installation with a few other IT projects, and I'm not sure how they would feel about using an external service for this purpose.
 I guess my suggestion would be that we offer to use a Gmail account, but throw in that if this is undesirable for some reason, that we could alternatively use a purpose-built GC account that they'd provide for us.

-#25 Updated by Boone Gorges almost 3 years ago
+#25 Updated by Boone Gorges over 3 years ago

 We've had intervening discussions with IT about it, and I've expressed that email-Redmine interaction is the #1 item on our wish list.
 I haven't spent any energy or goodwill pushing for implementation, though.
 If we're going to discuss at the next meeting, it should be in this context (how hard we want to lobby).